Province of Westphalia: Industrialisation

 In the ironworking and metalworking areas in southwestern Westphalia, industrial competition from overseas initially had only negative consequences.
 Some pre-industrial enterprises, like sheet metal production in and around Olpe, disappeared.
 More devastating for the old village smithies and cottage metalworking enterprises was the establishment of a modern metalworking industry in Westphalia itself, based on coal from the Ruhr.
 Decisive for the development of the mining in the Ruhr was the invention of longwall mining, which allowed the removal of the ore without stripping off the surface layer.
 This was employed for the first time in 1837 in the Ruhr region near Essen.
 In Westphalia, the first shaft mine was Zeche Vereinigte Präsident in Bochum, opened in 1841.

 In 1818, Friedrich Harkort and Heinrich Kamp established Mechanische Werkstätten Harkort & Co., a mechanised ironworks, in Wetter and in 1826 in the same place they established the first puddling furnace in Westphalia.
 Later, the works were relocated to Dortmund where they developed into Rothe Erde.
-Further ironworks were established in Hüsten (Hüstener Gewerkschaft), Warstein, Lünen (Westfalia Hütte), Hörde (Hermannshütte), Haspe (Hasper Hütte), Bochum (Bochumer Verein), and other places.
+Further ironworks were established in Hüsten (Hüstener Gewerkschaft), Warstein, Lünen (Westfalenhütte), Hörde (Hermannshütte), Haspe (Hasper Hütte), Bochum (Bochumer Verein), and other places.
 These new coal-powered ironworks were far more productive than their charcoal-based pre-industrial equivalents.